-Quality of Place is the soul of a community.
-As this Deep Driver evolves–encompassing our urban environment, community equity, access to the arts, and community engagement–our data point to a need to retain 70% of the regional population and 60% of the regional job base within Louisville Metro.
+Quality of Place reflects the vibrancy of the core county measured by population relative to surrounding areas.
+As this Deep Driver evolves–encompassing our urban environment, community equity, access to the arts, and community engagement–our goal is to retain 70% of the regional population and 60% of the regional job base within Louisville Metro.

 Learn more about this metric.

 For each indicator, Greater Louisville Project assigns cities into one of three groups (high-performing, middle-of-the-pack, and low-performing) based on how they compare to other cities.
 The assignment is based on how cities naturally cluster on that indicator.
 Sometimes, the differences between cities are very small, and the difference between a city ranked 5th and 6th could simply be a matter of the sampling error that arises from using survey data.
 Thus, rather than always make a division that declares the top 5 to be the top tier, we use a natural breaks algorithm to look for a cluster of cities that is outperforming the rest, a cluster that is about average, and a cluster that is lagging.
 This clustering gives us a better indication of where Louisville is thriving and where Louisville has room to learn from cities that are doing better.

 Z-scores (or standardization) is a way to combine data with different units of measurement into a single index.
 The z-score is a measure of how far away a city (or census tract, etc.) is from the average city.
 In order to be comparable across different units of measurement, the z-score is the distance from the mean measured in standard deviations (e.g. if Louisville has a z-score of 1 it means Louisville is 1 standard deviation above the mean of its peer cities).